jhspetersson/git-task/README.md

     git task export
     git task export --pretty 2 3 5 >my_tasks.json

-### push

-Push status of the selected tasks to the remote source.
-For GitHub you have to set up `GITHUB_TOKEN` or `GITHUB_API_TOKEN` environment variable.

-    git task push 2 3 5

 ### pull

 Grab issues from remote source (currently, only GitHub is supported).